gaulinsoft/fusion/README.md

 _Returns:_ array of `{ type, start, end }` objects

-> Lists of available type strings for each language can be found in the [token reference](#javascript-tokens-and-classes).
+> Lists of type strings for each language can be found in the [token reference](#javascript-tokens-and-classes).

 #### Syntax + Semantic analysis